 I mean really truly wondering about how to pay down debt.
 Save for retirement and maybe just maybe go on a vacation.
 We did a few years ago actually.
 It was a part of frugal living baby steps.

 A few years ago my husband lost his job, a good one.
 He had trained for this job, he had even put in months away from our family.

 Then the job was gone…. downsizing.

 You dust yourself off and pick up the pieces and move on.
-In the moving on and the picking up off pieces I discovered Dave Ramsey.
+In the moving on and the picking up off pieces we discovered Dave Ramsey.

 If you don’t know who Dave Ramsey is, you should.
 Not for the sake of knowing who’s, who.
 You should know who Dave Ramsey is for his personal finance and debt reduction education.

 Dave Ramsey is a person who developed a seven step program to pay down debt, build wealth and give back.
 This seven step program is called the Dave Ramsey’s Baby Steps.

-So when you are faced with debt and in our case job loss.
+So when you’re faced with debt and in our case job loss.
 Personal finance can be a bit overwhelming to say the least.

 Whether you are facing debt because of job loss or because of student loans or because the credit cards got racked up it doesn’t matter.